rezarajan/aws-ha-webapp/readme.md

 *SSH Key*

-The SSH key name is kept outside of the `servers.yml` configuration file, and resides in a separate parameters file called `servers-parameters.json`, as a security measure.
-The `KeyName` property is still kept, however, as a means of the Bastion Host to be able to connect to the instance.
-For the purposes of this project, the actual name of the key is uploaded to the GitHub repository in the parameters file, since this key is only transient.
+The SSH key name is not included in the `servers.yml` configuration file, as a security measure.
+If one is to be inluded, the required property has been commented out, and it can be provided via the `servers-parameters.json` parameter file.
+This would be useful, for instance as a means of the Bastion Host connecting to the instance.

 ---